-Your Environment Levy achieves this through 4 focused program areas:
+The Environment Levy program achieves our community's environmental goals through 4 focused program areas.

 Focusing on the protection and restoration of natural ecosystems, improving connectivity between remnant bushland, controlling threats to biodiversity and protecting threatened species such as koalas, and endangered habitats like Mount Gibraltar.

 Working with the community and alongside key agencies such as WaterNSW and Local Land Services to improve water quality in key rivers and creeks such as the Wingecarribee River and Mittagong Creek, and improving the health and function of the surrounding riparian areas.